 We do not provide a fitting service for menu cases but we do provide all the information necessary to fit the cases we sell.

 The actual fitting usually only requires basic DIY skills although fitting the electrics for illuminated cases may require more specialised knowledge.
-Generally we recommend that illuminated cases be wired in rather than using plugs as this is safer.

 We recommend that if an item requires installation beyond your capabilities you contact an appropriate professional.
 We cannot be held liable for any damage or injury caused by incorrect installation.

 Menus are generally durable but we do recommend care in cleaning.
 The best method is just to wipe them with a damp cloth.
 Avoid using abrasives or antibacterial sprays or cloths that have been used with antibacterial sprays as these may affect foil blocking or other finishes.